codeclimate/codeclimate-rubocop/config/contents/style/multiline_method_call_brace_layout.md

-This cop checks that the closing brace in a method call is symmetrical with respect to the opening brace and the method arguments.
+This cop checks that the closing brace in a method call is either on the same line as the last method argument, or a new line.

+When using the `symmetrical` (default) style:

 If a method call's opening brace is on the same line as the first argument of the call, then the closing brace should be on the same line as the last argument of the call.

-If a method call's opening brace is on a separate line from the first argument of the call, then the closing brace should be on the line after the last argument of the call.
+If an method call's opening brace is on the line above the first argument of the call, then the closing brace should be on the line below the last argument of the call.

+When using the `new_line` style:

+The closing brace of a multi-line method call must be on the line after the last argument of the call.

+When using the `same_line` style:

+The closing brace of a multi-line method call must be on the same line as the last argument of the call.

 ### Example:

+      # symmetrical: bad
+      # new_line: good
-      # bad
+      # same_line: bad
       foo(a,
         b
       )

+      # symmetrical: bad
-      # bad
+      # new_line: bad
+      # same_line: good
       foo(
         a,
         b)

+      # symmetrical: good
+      # new_line: bad
-      # good
+      # same_line: good
       foo(a,
         b)

-      #good
+      # symmetrical: good
+      # new_line: good
+      # same_line: bad
       foo(
         a,
         b